 For instance, Mr. Money Mustache and his wife both studied engineering and computer science and had “standard tech-industry cubicle jobs,” which tend to pay pretty well—and require educational and professional opportunities not all people can access.

-In almost all cases, pursuing retirement with the F.I.R.E. movement requires a lifestyle that could best be described as basic, foregoing common social and leisure expenses like restaurant dining and travel.
+In almost all cases, pursuing retirement with the F.I.R.E. movement requires a lifestyle that could best be described as basic, foregoing common social and leisure enjoyments like restaurant dining and travel.

 Traditional Retirement

-Most working people expect to retire sometime around the age of 65 or so, which is also when traditional retirement accounts and benefits start to kick in.
-For those born after 1960, Social Security benefits can begin at age 62, but at a significantly lesser amount than if they wait to reach 67, their full retirement age, to file.
+Most working people expect to retire sometime around the age of 65 or so.
+For those born after 1960, Social Security benefits can begin at age 62, but those benefits will be significantly less than they would be if an individual waited until 67, their full retirement age, to collect them.

-They typically save much of their retirement funds in specialized, tax-incentivized retirement accounts, like 401(k)s and traditional IRAs, which carry age-related restrictions that have a de facto impact on most folks’ retirement age.
-For example, 401(k)s generally can’t be accessed before age 59 ½ without incurring a penalty.
+People saving for traditional retirement typically save much of their retirement funds in tax-incentivized retirement accounts, like 401(k)s and traditional IRAs, which carry age-related restrictions.
+For example, 401(k)s generally can’t be accessed before age 59½ without incurring a penalty.

 Even a traditional retirement timeline can be difficult for many savers.
-Recent data from the Federal Reserve shows that approximately a quarter of Americans have no retirement savings whatsoever.
+Recent data from the Federal Reserve shows that approximately 25% of Americans have no retirement savings whatsoever.
+Still, Americans between the ages of 25 to 40 plan to retire at age 59, according to a 2022 survey.

 Financial Independence Retire Early: Pros and Cons